Skip to content

 Overview

-Time, people and, if you ask us, a touch of magic have all played a part in shaping Ireland’s incredible West Coast.
-Here, towering cliffs teem with seabirds, medieval forts sit hidden in limestone landscapes, and villages steeped in history hug the wild Atlantic coastline.
+Time, people, and if you ask us, a touch of magic have all played a part in shaping Ireland’s incredible West Coast.
+Our Ireland vacation packages will take you through towering cliffs teeming with seabirds, medieval forts sit hidden in limestone landscapes, and villages steeped in history hug the wild Atlantic coastline.
 Below ground, there are cave systems so vast you half expect a dragon to emerge.
+It’s experiences like these that make our Ireland travel packages truly unforgettable.

 While Ireland is famous for its lush green landscapes, The Burren stands apart.
 Its karst landscapes form a geological wonder of hypnotic patterns, edged by the wild Atlantic and dotted with traces of past civilisations.
 No wonder the area has starred in movies such as Harry Potter & The Half-Blood Prince, Star Wars: The Last Jedi and The Banshees of Inisherin.

-Your journey begins in the heart of Dublin with a guided tour of the city, before heading west to your base for the next four nights – Ireland’s only Michelin-starred pub.
-Wild Honey Inn is perfectly placed for seeing the area’s jaw-dropping sights, like the Cliffs of Moher.
+Your journey begins in the heart of Dublin with a guided tour of the city, before heading west to Galway.
 From here, you’ll spend the rest of the week immersed in the stories behind the archaeology, geology, botany and culture that collide to create one of the world’s most iconic landscapes.

 • Start / finish: Your tour starts and finishes in Dublin, Ireland.